jakehendersonx/c-basics-60-minute-blitz/exercises/README.md

 ./hello.o
 ```

-swap out `hello` with the name of the file you want to run
+swap out `hello` with the name of the you want to run